 About the Summit County Preschool

 Preschool programs are offered to children at economic disadvantage or educational risk, children typically developing, and children with disabilities.
 This includes an integrated setting where functional, developmentally appropriate activities are developed to facilitate growth in each child.
-Thirty-eight professionals serve 225 families in seven school districts, including speech-language pathologists and a full range of instructional and support services.
+70+ professionals serve over 400 families in ten school districts, including speech-language pathologists and a full range of instructional and support services.

 School Closings and Delays

 District Closing or Delay information will be posted to our website, or on Newsnet5.com